RivanParmar/VISUALIZE/CONTRIBUTING.md

 - After the branch has been created, you're ready to start contributing!

 # Running and Debugging
 - First of all, set the `runIde.ideDir` to your own Android Studio installation path or leave it as it is if it's installed in the same directory as given.
+Or if you haven't installed Android Studio, comment out those lines including `runIde`.
 - Minimum Android Studio version **4.0** is required for the plugin to work.
 - Click on Run (or Debug if you're debugging) from the Toolbar.
 - An Android Studio instance will open up and ask to install Android Studio.